persa188/urlshortener/docs/README.md

 ## Hosting the Front-End on a Seperate Server
 - this should work normally as long as the server variable in front-end is set to the location of your server.

+## CORS Requests
-	- by defauly CORs is allowed by the node server (for dev. reasons) , we suggest you disable it and allow only domains you trust (edit this block [lines](/app.js#40-57)).
+- by defauly CORs is allowed by the node server (for dev. reasons) , we suggest you disable it and allow only domains you trust (edit this block [lines](/app.js#L40-L57)).

 ## URL API
 ### Shorten A URL